Brown Bears sailing

 The Brown University sailing team is a varsity intercollegiate athletic team of Brown University in Providence, Rhode Island, United States.
 The team is a member of the New England Intercollegiate Sailing Association, which is part of the Inter-Collegiate Sailing Association.

 National championships

 In 1991, Brown University became the first Ivy League University to win the Leonard M. Fowle Trophy for best overall collegiate team.
-In addition, Brown has won 7 national championships:
+In addition, Brown has won 8 ICSA National Championships: